Admiral C1617A Color TV

-The first all electronic color television offered for sale was the Admiral C1617A.
+The first all electronic color television in production and offered for sale was the Admiral C1617A.
 This article will document the existence of at least 33 C1617A’s.

 There has been debate and the consensus by the collector community is that this set was not the first color television marketed for sale.
 Why, because only 4 sets are know to exist in collectors possession and two in a museum as of the date of this posting and because of this low number, it’s been assumed that very few sets were actually manufactured.
 The thought is, if the Admiral C1617A has low manufacturing numbers, it should not count as a bonafide production color receiver.
 Our research is offered to help clarify the debate.

 DECEMBER 18, 1953 New Castle News, New Castle, Pennsylvania.